 Get the most out of your photography and bring home memories that will last a lifetime.
 On every voyage there is a dedicated photography coach who is experienced in the unique weather and lighting conditions that make Antarctica the most special place on earth while sometimes challenging to capture on film.
 Everyone on board is welcome to take advantage of this included service.
 Please contact ExpeditionTrips for details.

 One pre-voyage hotel night at the Arakur Ushuaia Resort and Spa; transfer from the Ushuaia airport to the group hotel (if arriving on Day 1 of the itinerary); transfer from the group hotel to the ship for embarkation; group transfer from ship to airport, hotel in Ushuaia, or central location following disembarkation; cabin accommodations and meals aboard the ship; scheduled landings and excursions; 24/7 complimentary coffee, tea, and hot chocolate; welcome/farewell cocktail; citizen science program; photography coach; complimentary house beer/wine/soft drink with dinner; WiFi from the public computers in the library; 100-minute WIFI card (for use on your personal device); daily international news service; digital voyage log; gear on loan (a pair of boots); and a waterproof jacket (yours to keep).
-Owner's Suite, Penthouse, Veranda, Deluxe, and Promenade categories: champagne and chocolates on arrival, en suite Nespresso machine (available on request), and a complimentary minibar (beer, wine, and soft drinks).
+Additional Inclusions for Veranda Suites and Above: En suite champagne and chocolates on arrival, complimentary minibar (beer, wine, and soft drinks), and an en suite Nespresso machine.
 Inclusions subject to change without notice.